damies13/rfswarm/Doc/rfswarm_py.md

 | Fail		| This is a count of the number of times a robot reported a fail for this test step |
 | Other		| This is a count of the number of times a robot reported a result other than pass or fail for this result (normally this would be 0) |

+The columns in the CSV report should match the columns from the run screen.

 #### Agents
 This is where you can see which agents have connected, number of robots on each agent and monitor the status and performance of the agents.